simeononsecurity/simeononsecurity.ch/content/articles/vmware-esxi-citrix-xenserver-hyper-v-comparison/index.en.md

 ### **XCP-NG**

 **XCP-NG**, an open-source virtualization platform, builds upon the foundation of **XenServer** to deliver a fully open-source alternative, equipped with features akin to Citrix's proprietary offering.
-Noteworthy for its seamless compatibility with XenServer workloads, XCP-NG boasts a user-friendly web interface that simplifies virtualization management.
+Noteworthy for its smooth compatibility with XenServer workloads, XCP-NG boasts a user-friendly web interface that simplifies virtualization management.
 It emerges as an enticing choice for organizations in pursuit of cost-effective virtualization solutions, ensuring freedom from vendor lock-in.

 {{< youtube id="XLQp_jI5vNs" >}}